DEVnitishOfficial/airbnb_service/HotelService/README.md

 **In short, when we run migration command (npx sequelize-cli db:migrate) to run this command sequelize look into the .sequelizerc and inside here there is config (config: path.resolve("./src/config/sequelize.config.js")) and inside the config(sequelize.config.js) first line is (require('ts-node/register'); which converts on the go our typescript code to js code and then sequelize easily execute js code.)**

 ---

-Here is your formatted README section, with visually appealing structure and no changes to your original wording:

----